Boost Your Employee Engagement - People Development Magazine

 The solution to the three common reasons people may be resisting your leadership is to invest time in building relationships.
 To spend time clarifying the vision and destination for all that is on board.

-If you need to build team trust and relationships, you might consider the tremendous return on investment that a day of interactive team-building challenges would provide.
+If you need to build team trust and relationships, consider the tremendous return on investment that a day of interactive team-building challenges can provide.
 Don’t spend your energy and time with adversarial dragging and nagging.
-Find a way to meet the three needs above and your people will no longer be unwilling – they will be inspired!
+Find a way to meet the three needs above, and your people will no longer be unwilling – they will be inspired!

-How To Help Your Unwilling Team To Follow You
+How To Help Your Unwilling Team Follow You

 1. Establish Trust Through Transparency

-Firstly, leaders must cultivate trust.
-Clearly communicate your vision and the reasons behind decisions.
+Firstly, leaders must cultivate trust by clearly communicating their vision and the reasons behind their decisions.
 Transparency fosters trust.
-For example, Satya Nadella’s transformation of Microsoft’s culture hinged on trust and transparency, leading to increased innovation and collaboration.
+For example, Satya Nadella’s transformation of Microsoft’s culture was built on trust and transparency, resulting in increased innovation and collaboration.

 2. Align Goals With Individual Motives

 Secondly, align team goals with personal incentives.
 Understand what motivates each member.
-Use neuro-linguistic programming (NLP) techniques to tap into individual values and beliefs, enhancing motivation.
-As Tony Robbins advocates, “Find someone’s hot buttons and the sky’s the limit.”
+Utilise neuro-linguistic programming (NLP) techniques to tap into an individual’s values and beliefs, thereby enhancing motivation.
+As Tony Robbins advocates, “Find someone’s hot buttons, and the sky’s the limit.”

 3. Empower With Autonomy

 Thirdly, empower your team.
 Grant autonomy within their roles.
 Neuroscience shows autonomy increases engagement and satisfaction.
-Google’s ‘20% time’ policy, allowing employees to work on personal projects, significantly boosted productivity and innovation.
+Google’s ‘20% time’ policy, which allows employees to work on personal projects, has significantly boosted productivity and innovation.

 4. Foster a Growth Mindset

 Fourthly, encourage a growth mindset.
 Frame challenges as opportunities.
-Carol Dweck’s research underscores the power of believing abilities can be developed.
+Carol Dweck’s research highlights the importance of believing that abilities can be developed.
 This approach drives resilience and adaptability.

 5. Communicate With Impact

 Fifthly, communicate effectively.
-Use NLP to mirror language patterns, building rapport.
+Utilise NLP to mirror language patterns and build rapport.
 Steve Jobs was a master, using simple, direct language to inspire his teams.
 This technique creates a powerful connection.

 6. Celebrate Collective Wins